ShobhinSaj/S_ThomasSaj_WEB601Assignments_Smartphones/README.md

 3. Object array of type Content created and added 6 items

-4. Content-list.component.html modified to iterate over array and dislay contents as cards with styling as per Assignment#2 instrucions.
+4. Content-list.component.html modified to iterate over the array and display contents as cards with styling as per Assignment#2 instructions.

 ## Getting Started